kragen/derctuo/veskeno-outline.md

 generic problems of most or all textual formats.
 And the advantages of textual formats seem to primarily redound to the benefit of the person writing a file in them, not to the implementor of a complete, correct interpreter of the file format.
-As the priorities say, "it’s worth trading off 100 hours of effort programming *for* Veskeno to save even a single hour of effort writing a Veskeno implementation."
+As the priorities say, “it’s worth trading off 100 hours of effort programming *for* Veskeno to save even a single hour of effort writing a Veskeno implementation.”
-Consequently, a binary file format seems far more likely to be able to achieve Veskeno's aims.
+Consequently, a binary file format seems far more likely to be able to achieve Veskeno’s aims.

 An untyped 32-bit register machine with mod-2³² wraparound
 ----------------------------------------------------------